UCLA Admissions Consulting & Coaching Services

-The average admitted GPA for the College of Letters & Science at UCLA is a 4.2.
-For the Henry Samueli School of Engineering and Applied Science, the average admitted GPA is over a 4.3.
+The average admitted GPA for the College of Letters & Science at UCLA is 4.2.
+For the Henry Samueli School of Engineering and Applied Science, the average admitted GPA is over 4.3.

 At UCLA, internal transfer from Engineering to Letters & Science is not difficult.
 However, internal transfer from Letters & Science to Engineering is difficult and is dependent on performance in prerequisite courses for engineering and space availability.